What You Need To Get Your Offshore Life Started

 First, Not Everyone Needs An Offshore Corporation

-She’d formed it, she explained, while in Panama on vacation with a friend a few years earlier.
+She explained that she’d formed it while in Panama on vacation with a friend a few years earlier.
 The friend had set up a Panama corporation on a previous visit and told the woman that she should set one up, too, so she could “do things offshore.”
+Back then, setting up a corporation in Panama granted immediate permanent residency.

 So she did.

-She used the same attorney as her friend had used… and then returned home from her holiday the proud owner of a Panama corporation.
+She used the same attorney as her friend had used… and returned home from her holiday the proud owner of a Panama corporation and a permanent residency.

-She wanted to do something with this company she’d invested in forming, she told me… anything… as it was costing her more than US$500 a year to maintain the entity.
+She wanted to do something with this company she’d invested in, she told me… anything… as it was costing her more than US$500 a year to maintain the entity.
 She wanted to get some value out of it.

-This woman had no use for a Panama corporation… not when she formed one and not three years later when I spoke with her.
+Apart from gaining residency, this woman had no other use for a Panama corporation… not when she formed one and not three years later when I spoke with her.

 My advice was to let the corporation die on the vine.
 Should she ever find herself with a need for a Panama corporation, she could set up a new one then.
-Meantime, she’d save herself the annual fees.
+In the meantime, she’d save herself the annual fees.

 The lady wasn’t happy with my recommendation, but I’m glad to be able to report that she did take it.